Myst in Retrospect

 The Book of D'ni

-Where The Book of Atrus was largely character-driven, The Book of D’ni is more plot-driven, which is rather unfortunate as the plot leaves a lot to be desired.
-The question of what happened to the D’ni after The Fall is an interesting one, but it’s not by itself a story.
-The story the authors construct around this concept consists of aimless wandering in D’ni followed by a completely unrelated story about Terahnee.
-The former doesn’t tell the reader much that she doesn’t already know (most of the D’ni died, a few didn’t), and the latter does nothing to address the central question.
-It’s not just that the book doesn’t relate to the rest of the series, it barely manages to relate to itself.
+Where The Book of Atrus was largely character-driven, The Book of D’ni is more plot-driven, which is unfortunate as the plot is not particularly compelling.
+The question of what happened to the D’ni citizens who survived The Fall is an interesting one, but it’s not by itself a story.
+Most of the action of the book consists of aimless wandering in D’ni followed by a completely unrelated story about Terahnee.

-Atrus, you may note, does not adhere to the Prime Directive.
+There is an analogue here to Star Trek’s Prime Directive, which holds that civilizations with complex technology have a moral obligation not to interfere with societies whose technology is less advanced.
+But Atrus does not adhere to the Prime Directive.
 If he needs laborers to help him in his quest to find D’ni survivors, he writes a link to an Age where he will find willing workers.
-Granted, he doesn’t enslave the Averonese (his workforce consists entirely of volunteers), but by exposing the them to possibilities beyond their wildest dreams, he has irreversibly altered their entire civilization.
-The Averonese elders are suspicious of Atrus, and while the book attempts to paint them as short-sighted, one can’t help but see the situation from their point of view: Atrus has effectively appeared out of thin air and filled the people with feelings of inadequacy.
+Granted, he doesn’t enslave the Averonese (his workforce consists entirely of volunteers), but by exposing them to a world beyond their wildest dreams, he has irreversibly altered their entire civilization.
+The Averonese elders are suspicious of Atrus, and while the book attempts to paint them as shortsighted, one can’t help but see the situation from their point of view: Atrus has effectively appeared out of thin air and filled the people with feelings of inadequacy.
 They are no longer content with their one world, and their entire way of life is now at risk of disappearing; being assimilated into the fabric of New D’ni.
 This is especially apparent when Atrus, later in the book, proposes migrating the Averonese to Terahnee, along with the D’ni survivors.
-His intentions (as usual) appear to be in their best interests, but only so from his perspective.
-His “objective” observations lead him to believe that life in Terahnee is superior to life in Averone, but Atrus is not Averonese, and therefore not qualified to make decisions on their behalf.
+His “objective” observations lead him to believe that life in Terahnee is superior to life in Averone, and that it then follows that they should move.
+But Atrus is not Averonese, and therefore not qualified to make decisions on their behalf.
 In effect, Atrus has completely destroyed the Averonese way of life just by interacting with them.
-That the supposedly-well-intentioned Atrus seems unconcerned about this is suggestive of just how potent the Art’s corruptive influence is.
+Yet the book doesn’t seem to recognize this, and continues to paint Atrus as wanting the best for everyone, even as his reckless application of the Art accidentally reinforces the book’s point.

 The only character who doesn’t come across as woefully naive is Ymur, a former slave who becomes the primary antagonist in the book’s final chapters.
 At one point early in Ymur’s character arc, Atrus proposes a plan to rebuild Terahnee and give it to the slaves, basing its new government on that of D’ni.
 Ymur bristles at this, saying that Atrus’s plan amounts to swapping out the old masters for a set of new masters.
 Atrus denies this, but Ymur is insistent: